Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Related Work

-Persistent memory and reflection mechanisms can improve performance over time, as in Agent-S~\cite{agashe2024agent} and OS-Copilot~\cite{wu2024oscopilot}.
-In SciVis, VizGenie~\cite{biswas2025vizgenie} demonstrates reusable visualization skills.
-Broader studies emphasize the importance of learning in long-horizon tasks~\cite{fang2025comprehensive, sun2025seagent}, though evaluation remains difficult due to delayed and noisy feedback.

 General-purpose coding agents such as Codex~\cite{openai2025codex} and Claude Code~\cite{anthropic2025claudecode} leverage broad programming capabilities to construct workflows end-to-end.
-While flexible, they often incur higher costs and lack the structured guarantees of domain-specific systems.
+While flexible, they often incur higher costs and lack the structured guarantees of domain-specific systems. \hot{Recent studies further show that domain-specific agent skills can improve coding-agent performance on SciVis tasks by providing reusable procedural knowledge and tool-specific guidance~\cite{ai2026scivisagentskills}.}

 Evaluating agent behavior remains challenging.
 Prior work considers execution success, perceptual similarity, and user studies.
 CoDA~\cite{chen2025coda}, MatPlotBench~\cite{yang2024matplotagent}, and VisEval~\cite{chen2024viseval} propose complementary metrics, while benchmarks such as VisualWebArena~\cite{koh2024visualwebarena} and WindowsAgentArena~\cite{bonatti2024windows} extend evaluation to broader environments.
 Beyond outcome evaluation, recent HCI systems emphasize real-time monitoring and analysis of intermediate states.
 Tools such as VizCode~\cite{yang2024vizcode} and SPARK~\cite{yang2025spark} enable fine-grained tracking of multi-step programming processes, underscoring the importance of inspecting intermediate states and workflow structure rather than relying solely on final outputs.
 In SciVis, recent efforts call for more systematic evaluation frameworks~\cite{Ai-GenAI25}.
-SciVisAgentBench~\cite{ai2026svab} provides realistic tasks and outcome-based protocols, while SVLAT~\cite{do2026svlat} introduces a standardized assessment framework for scientific visualization literacy.
-However, existing benchmarks do not explicitly analyze how interaction paradigms influence robustness, consistency, and failure modes in long-horizon workflows.
+SciVisAgentBench~\cite{ai2026svab} provides realistic tasks and outcome-based protocols, while SVLAT~\cite{do2026svlat} introduces a standardized assessment for scientific visualization literacy.
+However, existing benchmarks do not explicitly analyze how \hot{agent designs and interaction modalities} influence robustness, consistency, and failure modes in \hot{complex multi-step} workflows.